GAM-team/GAM/wiki/Users-Tokens.md

 * `orderby appname|displaytext` - Display each user's tokens ordered by App Name

 Use `gcpdetails` to get project information about the client; you get the project number and whether it is an internal project.
+In order to accurately determine if a project is internal, your GAM admin user must have at least the `Browser` [IAM role for the entire GCP organization](https://docs.cloud.google.com/iam/docs/roles-permissions/browser) which allows them to lookup basic metadata about your organization projects.
+If your admin is not able to see all GCP projects in your organization results may not be accurate.

 For `print tokens`:
 * `delimiter <Character>` - Separate `scopes` entries with `<Character>`; the default value is `csv_output_field_delimiter` from `gam.cfg`.